prtkgpt/questdb.io/docs/packages/homebrew.md

 ---
 title: Homebrew
 sidebar_label: Homebrew
+description:
-description: Install QuestDB via Homebrew on macOS.
+  Instructions explaining how install and use QuestDB with Homebrew on macOS.
 ---

 QuestDB is distributed via Homebrew for macOS users.